QuocAnh-Nguyen/Convolutional-Neural-Network-Coursera/README.md

-# This is a repo about my CNN course on Coursera, that's it!
+# Testing CNN course's model in assignment notebook on local machine